-This is another sweet peach variety with a beautiful golden yellow flesh colour.
+This is another sweet peach variety with a beautiful golden-yellow flesh colour.
 It's a rich-flavoured clingstone peach with a delicate texture.
-Because the solid flesh resists browning, it's a great ingredient to baked foods and pies.
-It has brilliant red skin and grows to a bigger size near the end of the season, just before harvest.
+Because the solid flesh resists browning, it's a great ingredient in baked foods and pies.
+It has brilliant red skin and grows bigger near the end of the season, just before harvest.

 10. The Red Globe Peach

-This sort of peach is a very large freestone variety with hard but delicious flesh that is highly juicy, as the name suggests.
-You'll usually receive a golden yellow flesh with a dazzling sheen, as well as fuzzy, red skin.
+This peach species is a very large freestone variety with hard but delicious flesh that is highly juicy, as the name suggests.
+You'll usually receive a golden yellow flesh with a dazzling sheen and fuzzy red skin.
 Peaches can reach the size of a baseball.
 Because they're freestone peaches, they're great for baking, freezing, canning, eating fresh, and creating ice cream.

 Steps Of Growing Peaches In Containers